AI Tutoring: A Practical Solution To Boost Maths Attainment

 What is AI tutoring?

-In simple terms, AI tutoring is the use of artificial intelligence to deliver one-to-one academic support to help students learn at their own pace.
+AI tutoring is the use of artificial intelligence to deliver one-to-one academic support that helps students learn at their own pace.
 Intelligent tutoring systems (ITS) used for AI tutoring adapt instruction in real time, respond to pupil input, and provide immediate feedback.

 Most AI tutors are accessed through a learning platform, where students engage in curriculum-aligned lessons.
-The best AI tutoring tools replicate the features of high-quality human tutoring:
+The best AI tutors replicate the features of high-quality human tutoring including:

 • Clear explanation,